About the Clery Act

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is a federal law that requires institutions of higher education in the United States to disclose campus security information, including crime statistics for the campus and surrounding areas.
 Under the Clery Act, any postsecondary institution that participates in federal Title IV student financial assistance programs is required by law to:

-issue an annual security report that discloses campus crime statistics to current and prospective students, employees, and the U.S. Department of Education
+- Issue an annual security report that discloses campus crime statistics to current and prospective students, employees, and the U.S. Department of Education

-advise students and employees of Clery crimes, and issue timely safety warnings and emergency notifications for crimes that pose a serious or continuous threat to the campus community
+- Advise students and employees of Clery crimes, and issue timely safety warnings and emergency notifications for crimes that pose a serious or continuous threat to the campus community

-make available its campus security policies
+- Make available its campus security policies and procedures

-maintain a public, daily log of reported crimes
+- Maintain a public, daily log of reported crimes

-The Director of Title IX and Clery Compliance responsible for coordinating the university's efforts to comply with the Clery Act.
+The Director of Title IX and Clery Compliance is responsible for coordinating the university's efforts to comply with the Clery Act.

 Individuals in certain positions throughout campus are designated as Campus Security Authorities (CSAs).
 They are required to promptly report Clery crimes of which they are aware so that the incidents can be included in campus crime reports in accordance with the Clery Act.
 CSAs also help to promote campus safety because timely reports allow Public Safety to issue alerts when others on campus may be in danger.